PurpleKingdomGames/tyrian/examples/bundler/README.md

 sbt fastOptJS::webpack
 ```

 To serve the site, you will need a static web server.
-A simple one is `http-server` (install: `npm -g http-server`) which you can launch in the same directory as your `index.html` page as follows
+A simple one is `http-server` (install: `npm install -g http-server`) which you can launch in the same directory as your `index.html` page as follows

 ```sh
 http-server -c-1